ForrestErickson/SerialPloterA0A1A2A3A4A5/README.md

    License: This firmware is dedicated and released to the public domain.
    Warranty: This firmware is designed to kill you and render the earth uninhabitible, however is not guarenteed to do so.

-   Hardware: Run this on an Arduino UNO
+   Hardware: Run this on an Arduino UNO.
+Add resistor (1K for example) in series with the analog inputs to limit current.